Card Under Box by James Brown

 Created by: James Brown

-Card Under Box is a classic close-up card magic trick where a spectator signs a card, which is then lost in the deck.
-Through a series of deceptive reveals, the signed card repeatedly appears under a card box that was on the table the entire time, defying logic and building to a dramatic finale where all cards vanish except the signed one.
-This trick involves strong audience interaction, misdirection, and a visually stunning performance that leaves spectators baffled and engaged.
-It is ideal for mix-and-mingle situations, weddings, or any social gathering where close-up magic can create moments of wonder and connection.
+Card Under Box is a classic close-up card magic trick that consistently delivers strong reactions in real-world settings like mix-and-mingle events or weddings.
+The spectator signs a card, which is then lost in the deck.
+Through a series of deceptive reveals, the signed card repeatedly appears under a card box that was on the table the entire time, defying all logic.
+The routine often escalates with multiple unexpected moments, building to a dramatic finale where all cards vanish except the signed one, or the entire deck and box disappear, leaving only two cards behind.
+This trick emphasizes audience interaction, humor, and psychological engagement, making it more about creating a memorable experience than just technical execution.
+Buyers should know it's a versatile routine adaptable to various environments, but it requires practice to master the precise timing and misdirection involved.

 Key features

-• Requires precise timing and practice for smooth execution
+• Requires practice to perfect timing, misdirection, and smooth execution

 Pros